IsmaelMolina-code/holbertonschool-printf/README.md

 <h1>Introduction</h1>

 Welcome to our printf function.
 This project try to replicate and replace the usual printf C's library function.
-The function will take a variable number of arguments, and send back a formatted output stdout, formatting the arguments and converting them into strings of characters.
+Thise function will take a variable number of arguments, and send back a formatted output stdout, formatting the arguments and converting them into strings of characters.